-By the end of the first year of the PhD portion of studies, the student will choose by mutual consent or be assigned a PhD program adviser.
-(This need not necessarily be the final PhD dissertation adviser.)
-The adviser will guide the student in preparing a portfolio that includes the following.
+By the end of the first year of the PhD portion of studies, the student will choose by mutual consent or be assigned a PhD program advisor.
+(This need not necessarily be the final PhD dissertation advisor.)
+The advisor will guide the student in preparing and submitting a portfolio as follows.

 - Statement of purpose: A one to two page statement, written by the student, of the student’s professional interests in research, teaching, service, and/or product development.

-- Evidence of Core Competency: Documentation of the accomplishments of part I.
+- Evidence of Core Competency: Documentation of the accomplishments of part II.

 - Evidence of MS degree

 - Results of qualifying exam and evidence that any conditions have been met.